jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AttributeError: module 'src.calculator' has no attribute 'subtract'

-  What :ref:`Exceptions<errors>` do you think are raised as I go along?
+  What other :ref:`Exceptions<errors>` do you think are raised as I go along?

 =================================================================================
 :green:`GREEN`: make it pass